pumasight/walleth/README.md

 - [Trezor Wallet](https://wallet.trezor.io)
 - [MetaMask](https://metamask.io/)

-and other common bridge tools were rendered useless for the purpose of extracting real money from  trezor <=1.6.3 firmwares, had Trezor customers not performed the firmware update.
+and other common bridge tools were rendered useless for the purpose of extracting real money from  Trezor <=1.6.3 firmwares, had Trezor customers not performed the firmware update.

-A friend of mine found themself stuck in the middle of this, a carpenter contractor type whom often found himself away from home on business.
+A friend of mine found himself stuck in the middle of this, a carpenter contractor type whom often found himself away from home on business.
 Quietly HODLing away all he could, like any of our fellows desirous of the death of the centralized banking systems he decided a Trezor store was the best place for them.
 He needed to extract the coins to update the firmware, but so it seemed he also needed to update the firmware to extract the coin.
 Trezor support and gilded redditors offered some potential solutions:

 - [Vintage MyEtherWallet](https://vintage.myetherwallet.com), which also now fails to properly sign ETH transactions with the old Trezor firmware 1.6.1
 - [MyEtherWallet](https://github.com/MyEtherWallet/MyEtherWallet) doing an even more vintage version local build/install, this seemed like a much more extensive project than I was willing to commit to